cricosydorack/cricosydorack/README.md

 ## Welcome to my profile!!
-Starting my career as a fullstack web developer, just sharing some open studies!
+Starting up my career as a fullstack web developer, just sharing some open studies!

  <div>
   <a href="https://github.com/cricosydorack">